smithjm/etcd-cli/README.rst

-etcd-cli CLI for Etcd based on schemas per directory
+etcd-cli CLI for Etcd based on schemas

 Install
 =======